GO Transit: Fares

 Fares on the network are based on a zone tariff set between two specified points by GO Transit, and the type of passenger using the ticket.
 Tickets are sold for single trip, or passes for one day or one month.
 Tickets can be used on a GO train, bus, or a combination of both.
 They can be purchased at train stations, bus terminals and ticket agencies.
-Passenger categories exist for adults, youth, students, seniors and groups.
-As of March 9, 2019, passengers aged 12 and under can ride GO Transit fare-free.
+Passenger categories exist for adults, youth, post-secondary students, and seniors.
+As of March 1, 2025, passengers aged 12 and under, members of the Canadian Armed Forces, and veterans can ride GO Transit fare-free.

 The Presto card, available on all GO trains and buses, is a unified smart card-based payment system used throughout the Greater Toronto and Hamilton Area.
 Presto is a sister operating division of Metrolinx and the card can also be used on numerous local transit agencies in the GTHA such as the Toronto Transit Commission (TTC) and York Region Transit (YRT) as well as on OC Transpo in Ottawa.
-As of March 14, 2022, free transfers to most connecting local transit systems throughout the GTHA (except TTC) - in many cases using a Presto card or contactless credit card and their associated mobile wallets (where accepted) - are included with the GO Transit fare.
+As of April 21, 2024, free transfers exist for all connecting local transit systems throughout the GTHA. – in many cases using a Presto card or contactless credit card and their associated mobile wallets (where accepted) – are included with the GO Transit fare.

 The Presto system allows passengers to load money on a reloadable card.
 Passengers pay their fare by "tapping" on and off on busses and trains.
 With each tap, the system calculates the fare for the ride, and it is deducted from the balance of the card.
 The card can also be linked to a credit or debit card and set on autoload, so that it automatically adds a certain amount of money as soon as the balance decreases past a certain level.

-Since August 11, 2022, contactless credit cards & their associated mobile wallets such as Apple and Google Pay have been accepted on GO Transit in which a passenger taps on and off with their credit card on a PRESTO card fare reader.
-Contactless credit cards can also be used to pay transit fares - by tapping on PRESTO fare readers - across numerous local transit agencies in 905 regions such as YRT and are eligible for the free transfer on those supporting transit services providers which is included in the cost of the GO Transit fare (where accepted).
+Since August 11, 2022, contactless credit/debit cards (Visa, MasterCard, American Express, Interac) & their associated mobile wallets such as Apple and Google Pay have been accepted on GO Transit in which a passenger taps on and off with their credit card on a PRESTO card fare reader.
+Contactless credit cards can also be used to pay transit fares – by tapping on PRESTO fare readers – across the Greater Toronto Area and are eligible for the free transfer on those supporting transit services providers which is included in the cost of the GO Transit fare (where accepted).